 A well-known quote in BJJ is that a purple belt knows all the techniques that a black belt does.
 The differences between the two are in the details.
 This actually describes this level really well.
 Purple is the time when a practitioner has the tools to start developing their own game.
 They have enough experience to know what works for them and should have an open mind for experimentation.

 At purple belt, movements become more important than just solitary moves.
 Stringing techniques together is a blue belt trait.
 Movement is fluid, smooth and purposeful.
 Very little extra energy is spent when attacking or defending.
 The experience of a solid purple belt is very evident in their game.
 There is next to no panic defensively and purposeful aggression when a submission presents itself.
 It is not just the movement patterns that are fluid at this level, but so is the chaining of techniques.
 A purple belt doesn’t stop when something fails and should be able to recognize if and when they should go forward or return to a position.

-Probably the most impressive ability of purple belts are their transitioning skills.
+Probably the most impressive ability of purple belts is their transitioning skills.
 They know more than enough to hold a position or attack submission.
 Despite not being aware of every little detail (brown and black belt level) they know how to get into a position.
 Or, out of one, for that matter.
-Seemingly effortless cat like movement, while in total control, is a mark of a legit purple belt.
-Anticipation levels are very high in purple belts, since they’ve spent countless hours on the mat.
+Seemingly effortless cat-like movement, while in total control, is a mark of a legit purple belt.
+Anticipation levels are very high in purple belts since they’ve spent countless hours on the mat.
 You know that mind reading feeling you get when you roll with a black belt?
 Well, that gets developed mostly at purple belt, thanks to experience and mindful rolling.

 The Teaching Belt